Water Withdrawal Permits

 A new water withdrawal law became effective in August 2011 and regulations were issued in April 2013.
 The former law required water withdrawal permits only for public water suppliers.
 As noted elsewhere, permits are now required for any potable and non-potable water withdrawal system having the capacity to withdraw 100,000 gallons per day (gpd) or more of surface water, groundwater, or combination thereof.

-The capacity is the total withdrawal of all sources for the facility, independent of how they are plumbed or their designation, such as for redundancy, etc. It is determined by the maximum potential withdrawal of the water source(s), not by the typical or actual withdrawal.
-This webpage contains information regarding permitting of such water withdrawals.
+The capacity is the total withdrawal of all sources for a facility, independent of how they are plumbed or their designation, such as for redundancy, etc. Capacity is determined by summing the maximum potential withdrawal of all the water source(s), not by the typical or actual withdrawal.
+Regarding whether wells designated as redundant are exempt, please see the redundant well bullet point in the "Exemption" section for more details.

 In addition to permits, an Annual Water Withdrawal Report must be filed each year by the March 31st filing deadline.